hoodiegrimmel/Graph-Theory-Project/README.md

 ### Code

-Experimental code you can run on your own device, detailed instructions are included in the readme.md.
+Experimental code you can run on your own device, detailed instructions are included in the folder.